emqx/emqx-docs/en_US/configuration/configuration.md

 ```

 ::: tip
-When unescape function is required in the expression, it's a good idea to use triple quote (`"""`) strings in HOCON config
-so there is no need to perform double escaping.
+When an unescape function is required in the expression, it's a good idea to use triple quote (`"""`) strings in HOCON config so there is no need to perform double escaping.

 For example